BingeCode/columnstore-innodb-monetdb/README.md

 - How can certain queries be executed particularly fast?
 - Short summary of the above questions in word document (incl. source code)

-[Flight data](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time) from the U.S. Bureau of Transportation Statistics was used as the original data basis.
+The [On-Time : Reporting Carrier On-Time Performance](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FGJ) flight data from the U.S. Bureau of Transportation Statistics was used as the original data basis.
 The data had to be manually downloaded for each month as well as mutated and merged with a lot of effort to make it ready for SQL bulk imports.
 You can inspect and download the cleaned data here.